Sustainable Tourism: Concrete Actions in the Outaouais

 Travel between Quebec and Ontario by water aboard the Aqua-Taxi, an eco-friendly shuttle service that is 100% electrically powered.
 The boat has a special area reserved for cyclists who want to take their bikes along.
 Admire the beautiful views of Canada’s Capital Region along the way!

-Rent adapted equipment at the Relais plein air.
-Whether you’re up for a family bike ride, a hike with friends or a winter activity, the mission of the Relais plein air is to make the outdoors accessible to everyone in every season.
+Rent adapted equipment at the Relais plein air du parc de la Gatineau thanks to the valuable collaboration of Circonflexe, an innovative social project that aims to make adapted sports equipment accessible throughout Quebec.
+Whether for a family bike ride, a hike with friends or winter activities, the mission of the Gatineau Park Outdoor Relays is to make the outdoors accessible to everyone in all seasons.

 Eco-responsible events